Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 The product appears not to have been designed or tested by real cyclists at any time during its development!
 Yet the company seems content to associate GB Olympic Gold Medallist Alex Yee with the product in its marketing.
 I don’t doubt Mr Yee had the product on his handlebars, but I doubt he ever used the data.
 I tried to make sense of Yee’s FTP and ride data here.

 Furthermore, I know DcRainmaker pointed out several errors to the company some months ago, but I’m not entirely sure if he reported these or different errors.
-Coros has zero excuse not to have fixed the fundamental issues by now.
+Considering that the company has restocked the product and commenced sales, Coros has no excuse not to have fixed the fundamental issues by now.
 I think GPLAMA also stated he doubted that Coros would get the product fixed this year, and he was right!
 At the current rate of progress, I doubt the product will be ready to buy before Q3.2025.

 I’m amazed that other reviewers, some of whom are ex-pro cyclists, didn’t find these kinds of errors.